BoXHED/BoXHED2.0-source-code/README.md

 source setup.sh
 ```
 Here are the flags that can be passed to the installer:
-- '-v': If you are a Windows user and are installing for Windows Visual Studio, the version can be passed using this flag (14, 15, and 16 are supported).
-For 14 for example, you may run 'bash setup.sh -v 14'
 - '-g': If you want the code to be compiled with GPU support, you may pass the '-g' flag.
 Please note that this is only supported for Linux users at the moment.

 then run the *main.py* file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.
 Please refer to this file for proper usage of BoXHED2.0.